slingr-stack/google-workspace-package/README.md

 ### OAuth Scopes

-The scopes the service account have access to.
+The scopes the service account has access to.
-Take into account
 Note that the client must have access to the admin sdk resources.
-If you try to access to a resource that the user does not own the request will result in a 404 or 403 unauthorized error.
+If you try to access to a resource that the user does not own, the request will result in a 404 or 403 unauthorized error.

 ### Storage Value And Offline Mode